debaraj-barua/amr-lab-team-ss2017/amr_braitenberg/BEHAVIORS.md

     The vehicle behaves the opposite in case of Type B compared to type A. When configured as type B, the wheel speed is proportional to the corresponding sensor value.
 Hence, When there is an obstacle within range of a sensor, the corresponding wheel speed reduces compared to the other and the vehicle moves towards the obstacle and crashes.

 - ### Type C
     In case of type C, both the sensors are connected to both wheels.
-So, both wheels would have same speed irrespective of presense of obstacle ahead.
+So, both wheels would have same speed irrespective of presense of obstacle ahead and the vehicle will move straight.

 ## Behavior when factor 1 and factor 2 is not equal